shaghayeghsoudi/Battenberg_customized/README.md

 # Battenberg

 This repository contains code for the whole genome sequencing subclonal copy number caller Battenberg, as described in [Nik-Zainal, Van Loo, Wedge, et al. (2012), Cell](https://www.ncbi.nlm.nih.gov/pubmed/22608083).
+The code was forked from Wedge-Oxford/battenberg and modified to function with hg38 genomes with chr prefixed chromosome names.

 ## Installation instructions